Table of Contents

 18.8.
 Vocal Cords.
 On an annual basis, upon request by an employee, UW shall make available testing of vocal cords at no cost for on-air Employees including but not limited to Hosts, Newscasters, and Reporters.

-18.10.
+18.11.
 The Employer agrees to advocate for and explore the safest possible parking conditions for employees who work in the early mornings.
 Employees shall be responsible for monthly parking payments at the University of Washington.
 The Employer recognizes safety concerns regarding employees working early mornings and parking spaces near KUOW may not be available.
-The employer has secured two parking passes to a secure garage for the affected employees to access parking in off-hours for the 2018/2019 school year.
+The employer has secured two parking passes to a secure garage for the affected employees to access parking in off-hours.
 The two passes are at the discretion of the UW Transportation services department and may be terminated at any time.
 In the event that the two parking passes are no longer available, the Employer and the Union will meet within 30 days to discuss safe alternatives.
 This section shall not be subject to the grievance procedure and this clause will need to be reviewed annually.

 Article 19 – Benefits